Mets' trio makes rehab assignments in minors

 D'Arnaud is working his way back from a bruised right wrist.
 He caught seven innings and had two singles in four at-bats.

 The Mets have dropped seven straight and are seven games under .500 for the first time since September 2014.
-The rotation has been particularly troubled, posting the third-worst ERA in the majors (5.13) entering Thursday while missing Matz, Lugo and ace Noah Syndergaard, out until after the All-Star break with a torn muscle behind his right arm.
+The rotation has been particularly troubled, posting the third-worst ERA in the majors (5.13) entering Thursday while missing Matz, Lugo and ace Noah Syndergaard, who is out until after the All-Star break with a torn muscle in his right arm.